-We’ve been used to seeing all kinds of wacky, dorky, crazy animals in the wild.
+We’re used to seeing all kinds of wacky, dorky, crazy animals in the wild.
 Some are scary, some are plain, some are down right amazing.
-The sheepshead fish makes no exception boasting some incredible dentures that bears an uncanny resemblance to those of humans, including incisors and molars.
-The fish’s cousins are no less amazing too, for lack of a better word.
+The sheepshead fish falls in the latter, boasting some incredible dentures that bear an uncanny resemblance to those of humans, incisors and molars included.
+The fish’s cousins are no less amazing too.

 “There was a significant correlation between increased force production and increased durophagous [shell-crushing] habit.
 Studies such as this one speak directly to the relationship between maximum functional potential and actual patterns of resource use,” notes L. P. Hernandez from the Museum of Comparative Zoology at Harvard University and P. J. Motta from the Department of Biology at the University of South Florida in a 1997 issue of the Journal of Zoology.

 The sheepshead is part of an entire family of wack heads, though.
 The Sparidae family includes species that engage in various forms of hermaphroditism, either from male to female, the reverse or unisex.
 The sheepshead is very confident of its sexuality, however.

 Salema porgy (Sarpa salpa) — now that’s a fish!
 The Salema porgy, another Sparidae, has been known about for its psychedelic properties for millennia since its first attested use by aristocrats in the Roman Empire to get high.
 The Romans had a rather peculiar sense of partying, however, since the Salema porgy gives you one hell of a trip – hallucinations and terrifying nightmares that can last for several days.
 The sheepshead fish, however, is perfectly edible and a quick google search reveals hundreds of recipes.